KesharaGunathilaka/QA-Automation-Demo/README.md

 # Heads up

 - This is my first time giving a lecture, so I hope you'll be patient with me!
 - This includes my opinion + experience and some of the things might be different from the theory you have learnt
-- My English is ok but it gets worse over long period of time XD
+- My English is ok but it gets worse over long period of time

 ---